Women’s substantive equality… One case at a time

 - Reproductive freedom

 - Access to services for people with disabilities

 LEAF’s work focuses on shaping the interpretation of sections 15 and 28 of Canada’s Charter of Rights and Freedoms.
 Using these equality “guarantees”, LEAF works to strike down discriminatory laws and practices in Canada.

 Every individual is equal before and under the law and has the right to equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability.

 Notwithstanding anything in the Charter, the rights and freedoms referred to in it are guaranteed equally to male and female persons.

-In addition, LEAF’s work has provided analyses helpful to the interpretation and application of statutory human rights law.
+In addition, LEAF’s work has provided analyses that have profoundly shaped the interpretation and application of statutory human rights law.

 LEAF has not limited its interest to inequality on the ground of “sex” alone.
 LEAF has urged decision makers to consider the unique forms of inequality that are experienced by individuals who face discrimination on the basis of multiple or intersecting grounds.
 Such individuals may be those most marginalized in Canadian society, and thus most in need of Charter protection.
 LEAF’s analysis foregrounds the knowledge that individuals, and women and girls in particular, experience intersecting forms of discrimination on the basis of numerous and disparate personal characteristics (including race, class, indigeneity, sexual orientation, and disability).

 Diversity and Collaboration